-- your symptoms first started, or - you tested positive if you never had symptoms - If you get very sick from COVID-19 and need ICU care or have a very weak immune system, you must self-isolate for 20 days.
-See paragraph 2(i) of the Class Order for information. - If you have travelled outside of Canada, self-isolation may be longer because of the Federal Quarantine Act. - Stay home unless you need emergency medical care. - Do not leave your home for non-emergency reasons, such as work, school, groceries, pharmacies, or non-urgent medical care.
-Ask family and friends to help with these activities while you are self- isolating. - If you need extra support to self-isolate, please call us at 905- 825-6000, or call 311. - Keep your phone nearby.
-You are required to remain reachable for monitoring and support by Halton Public Health as per the Class Order.
+- You must self-isolate for at least 10 days from your last exposure to COVID-19. - Stay home unless you need emergency medical care. - Do not leave your home for non-emergency reasons, such as work, school, groceries, pharmacies or non-urgent medical care.
+Ask family and friends to help with these activities while you are self-isolating. - If you need extra support to self-isolate, please call us at 905-825-6000, or call 311. - Keep your phone nearby.
+You are required to remain reachable by Halton Public Health as per the Class Order.